aestk/aestk.github.io/ob3d/first.md

 Save the file as `first.bas` into your working directory and open the command prompt.
 Navigate to your working directory you created earlier.
 If your working directory path is `C:\Users\YOUR_USERNAME_HERE\openb3d\`, for instance, enter `cd openb3d`.
 Now run `fbc first.bas`.
 If you followed all of the previous steps there should be no errors.
 Now launch the executable via the command prompt or just double-click it in Explorer.

 You should see something like this:

 ![Empty black screen](../img/ob3d_1.png)

+### What kind of joke is this?

+It is not a joke.
+Yes, it's just a black screen, and yes, it's pretty boring right now.
+But: It's a working 3D scene, we just haven't added anything yet.

+You might ask what the point of this program is.
+Well, it's supposed to show you the very basic structure of any OpenB3D program without any unneccessary code.

 *to be continued...*

 [Previous: Introduction](intro.md)

 [Next: A light, a camera and a cube](basic.md)